ipython-contrib/jupyter_contrib_nbextensions/README.md

 ## Add a menu item with more complicated code

-The example above inserted a simple one-line snippet of code, and didn't have any quotation marks (single or double).
-Unfortunately, javascript doesn't deal well with strings.
+The example above inserted a simple one-line snippet of code, and didn't have any quotation marks (single or double) or backslashes.
+Unfortunately, JavaScript doesn't deal well with strings.
 (There are no raw triple-quoted strings, like in python.)
-So if you want to insert code with multiple lines, or with quotation marks, you need to be a little more careful.
+So if you want to insert code with multiple lines, or with quotation marks, or with backslashes, you need to be a little more careful.
 Fortunately, this extension provides a handy escaping function to help with this.

 It's best described with another example.
 Let's insert code like above, but with some more lines and some quotes: